Note: We've updated this article to reflect the most recent TikTok statistics for 2023.

 Setting up your TikTok Business account is one of the most manageable parts of the process.
 All you have to do is select the menu option in the upper right-hand corner of your profile.
 Next, click ‘Manage Account’ then ‘Account Control’.
 Here, you will see the option to switch to a business account.
 Congratulations, your brand is ready to execute the perfect TikTok marketing strategy.

 Enhancing brand engagement and growth through TikTok is a compelling strategy for brands, both established and starting from scratch.
 The TikTok growth journey can be fruitful and successful if you consider the following while building out your TikTok growth strategy.

-First and foremost, think about your “why” for showing up on each channel.
-Instagram is great for driving traffic to your website, so think about implementing transactional calls-to-action and featuring details about your products in Reels content.
-On the flip side, people are flocking to TikTok to see their favorite creators showcase creative and authentic content.
+First and foremost, think about your ‘why’ for showing up on these channels.
+Audiences flock to short-form video to see their favorite creators and brands showcase authentic, inspiring, educational, and funny content.
 Leverage this channel to grow your brand voice through product reviews and user-generated content (UGC).

 “We started contracting TikTok influencers to create content for us and then add it into our own team’s content plans.”

 — Dana Nolan, Vital Proteins, Social Media Coordinator